Evaluation Methodology of MSU HDR Video Reconstruction Benchmark 2022: HLG

 The part with the study of PQ-HDR video reconstruction will be published soon.

-To compare methods, we prepared a new private dataset.
+We present a new private dataset for this comparison.
 This was done to ensure that neural network methods do not benefit from training on data that could get into our test sample.
 The authors of the article “How to cheat with metrics in single-image HDR reconstruction” describe this problem in detail.
 Here we provide the key characteristics of Dataset.

 SDR* – tonemapped HDR video